 Be chaired by the SGA Treasurer.

-Consist of: the SGA Treasurer who will act as a non-voting member, two member of the SGA House of Representatives, two member of the SGA Senate appointed by the Student Body President and approved by the SGA Senate, one staff member from the Office of Student Activities & Involvement appointed by the Executive Director of Leadership & Programs
+Consist of: the SGA Treasurer who will act as a non-voting member, two members of the SGA House of Representatives, two members of the SGA Senate appointed by the Student Body President and approved by the SGA Senate, one staff member from the Office of Student Activities & Involvement appointed by the Executive Director of Leadership & Programs

 Hold public meetings,open to the entire Student Body that are announced two weeks in advance of CPF meeting date.